The 40+ best Cyber Monday deals you can still get under $100—Amazon, Solo Stove and Nike

 — Recommendations are independently chosen by Reviewed's editors.
 Purchases made through the links below may earn us and our publishing partners a commission.

-Cyber Monday has passed but the deals are still hot.
+There is an abundance of Cyber Monday deals still on sale.
 It's not too late to splurge on yourself or get going on holiday shopping.
 These deals are under $100, so they won't break the bank.
 Shop these affordable Cyber Week sales now.

 There’s a lot more where this came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep deals coming every Sunday through Friday.